haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_symbology1.png)
 	 3. Press the *Fill color* button and change the color of the layer to blue
 	 4. If you want a transparent fill, change the *Opacity* under the *Fill color* section
-	 5. One you are satisfied with the layer styles, press *Apply* and *OK*
+	 5. Once you are satisfied with the layer styles, press *Apply* and *OK*

 4. It is also possible to **visualize the layers based on the information stored in the attribute table**.
 This can be done by selecting Categorized or Graduated instead of Single Symbol from the dropdown menu on the top of the page.